 With the v28 software update, Oculus Quest 2 now has experimental support for a 120Hz refresh rate.
 Here’s every Oculus Store game that can run at 120Hz on Quest 2 (so far).

 The Quest 2 shipped last year with just a 72Hz refresh rate — the same as the original Quest model.
 Since then, it’s received multiple software updates that add in support for higher refresh rates.
 First it was 90Hz, and now there’s experimental support for 120Hz as well.

 Don’t get too excited though — not all existing Quest games will be able to support 120Hz.
 In fact, in the past John Carmack has said that only a few existing Quest games will be able to make the leap from 90 to 120, because of the high performance requirements.

-To enable 120Hz on the games below, make sure you’re updated to v28 of the Quest software and then enable the 120Hz setting under Experimental Features in your Quest settings menu.
-If you’re not able to download v28 yet, you may just have to wait — Quest software updates roll out to users gradually, and not all at once.
+To enable 120Hz on the games below, make sure you’re updated to at least v28 of the Quest software and then enable the 120Hz setting under Experimental Features in your Quest settings menu.
+If you’re not able to download v28 or enable 120Hz in Experimental Features yet, you may just have to wait — Quest software updates and new features roll out to users gradually, and not all at once.

 For some games, you’ll also have to enable a 120Hz setting in the game’s menu as well.

 Without further ado, here’s the list of all Quest 2 games that support 120Hz at the time of writing.
 This list will be frequently updated as more games add support, so check back often.
 And if you’re a developer with a 120Hz app running on Quest, please reach out to us via email@example.com to let us know.

 You can pick up all these titles on the Oculus Store (or App Lab, where noted).